 Men who are insecure and fearful usually have a history of being dumped or cheated on.
-The symptoms manifest itself in new relationships when he starts to fall deeper in love with you.
+The symptoms manifest themselves in new relationships when he starts to fall deeper in love with you.

-It’s also a defense mechanism that he has created to not just prevent himself from being hurt but prevent himself from being vulnerable.
+It’s also a defense mechanism that he has created to not just prevent himself from being hurt but also from being vulnerable.

-The problem with insecurity and fear that prevents vulnerability is that you can never truly be happy in a relationship until you place complete trust in your partner.
+The problem with insecurity and fear that prevent vulnerability is that you can never truly be happy in a relationship until you place complete trust in your partner.

 Which means you have to be vulnerable in some way or another.